urllib3/urllib3/docs/security.rst

 `this StackOverflow thread <https://stackoverflow.com/questions/5128845/importerror-no-module-named-ssl>`_ for details.

-Otherwise, we're ready to setup our certificates:
+Otherwise, if ``ssl`` imported cleanly, then we're ready to setup our certificates:
 :ref:`certifi-with-urllib3`.